Azure/iotedgedev/README.md

 `iotedgedev project --help`
 - `--create TEXT`  Creates a new Azure IoT Edge project.
 Use `--create .` to create in current folder.
 Use `--create TEXT` to create in a subfolder.

+**azure**

+`iotedgedev azure --help`

+- `--setup`                    Reads the required Azure components configuration from your subscription.
+Creates new Azure resources or uses existing ones.
+                               [required]
+- `--azure-credentials TEXT TEXT`  The credentials (username password) to use to login to Azure
+- `--interactive-login`          Logs in to Azure in interactive mode
+- `--subscription TEXT`          The Azure subscription name or id to use.
+Leave empty to use the default or specify the name or id of the subscription to use
+- `--resource-group-name TEXT`   The name of the new Resource Group to use [required]
+- `--iothub-name TEXT`           The IoT Hub name to be used.
+Creates a new IoT Hub if not found  [required]
+- `--edge-device-id TEXT`        The IoT Edge Device Id to use or create [required]

 **iothub**